internetworklab/globalping/docs/how-to-join.md

-# How to Join A New Agent to the Cluster
+# Joining a New Agent to the Cluster

 TL;DR: If you are in a hurry, feel free to skip the bullshits and go straight to section 3.
 [How to Setup And Connect](#how-to-setup-and-connect)